CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsection{Support for Different Recombination Steps}

-To answer RQ1, we examined survey questions and log analysis results divided into three steps of reference recombination: (1) discovering keywords from the reference, (2) exploring different recombinations, and (3) generating new concepts.
-For all survey questions, we used a Wilcoxon signed-rank test as all of them were ordinal data on a 7-point Likert scale.
+To answer RQ1, we examined survey questions and log analysis results divided into two steps of reference recombination: (1) discovering keywords from the reference images and (2) recombining the found elements into a new concept.
+We used a Wilcoxon signed-rank test for all survey questions, as they were ordinal data on a 7-point Likert scale.
 For the usage log analysis, we conducted a two-sample t-test or two-sample paired t-test to compare between \sysname{} and baseline.